Interscope Records: Die Antwoord

 On November 7, 2011, it was reported that the South African hip hop/rave group Die Antwoord was leaving Interscope Records over a dispute with the label wanting their second studio album Tension to be re-worked for "mainstream appeal".
 Problems with Interscope first arose when the group decided the lead single for their second album would be "Fok julle naaiers" (loosely translated to "Fuck you fuckers").
 Tension was ultimately released through Zef Recordz in early 2012.

 Kendrick Lamar and Top Dawg Entertainment

 On March 15, 2015, Kendrick Lamar's album, To Pimp a Butterfly, was released on iTunes, Spotify and Google Play eight days ahead of its scheduled release date (March 23).
 The CEO of Top Dawg Entertainment, Anthony Tiffith, blamed Interscope for the album's unintentional release, and tweeted: "I would personally like to thank Interscope for fucking up our release.
 Somebody has got to pay for this mistake. #TOP!"
 The tweet was later deleted.
 On the following day, the option to purchase the album was removed from iTunes.
 The album debuted at number one when it was officially released.

+Alleged knowledge of Marilyn Manson sex abuse

+In January 2023, a sex abuse lawsuit was filed alleging that Interscope and its now defunct subsidiary Nothing Records knew about sex abuse committed by Marilyn Manson against a girl in the 1990s when he was signed with Nothing Records.